neutralinojs-community/awesome-neutralino/README.md

 - [AppImage Bundler](https://github.com/krypt0nn/neutralino-appimage-bundler) - Bundle your Neutralino project in AppImage
 - [Neu AppImage](https://github.com/DEVLOPRR/Neu-AppImage) - Package Neutralino Application Into AppImage Format
 - [Neu Appify](https://github.com/neutralinojs/neutralinojs-cli-appify)- Convert any SPA to a lightweight desktop app - Appify plugin for neu-cli
-- [neutralino-build-scripts](https://github.com/hschneider/neutralino-build-scripts) - Build-Automation for macOS, Windows and Linux.
-Creates macOS AppBundles which can be signed and notarized.
+- [neutralino-build-scripts](https://github.com/hschneider/neutralino-build-scripts) - Build-Automation for macOS, Windows, and Linux.
+Creates macOS App Bundles that can be signed and notarized.
 Icons can be applied to Windows and Linux builds.

 ## VS Code Extensions